 If you want to test the efficiency of your windows and doors, you could get a thermal imaging assessment.
 This will find heat leaks and under-insulated areas that are commonly found with standard vinyl frames, dual pane glass and low-E coating.
 This will be able to determine your windows’ efficiency and help you make a plan for improving your home’s efficiency.

 Energy Ratings & Window Technology

 The Energy Rating (ER) is a Canadian energy efficiency measurement as defined by Canadian Building Code.
 ER is a single number rating that evaluated the energy performance of your windows taking into account a windows ability to emit solar heat, R-value and its ability to resist air leaks.
 Learn more about Energy Rating here.

 If the ER is zero that means it has neutral energy consumption so it contributes as much solar heat as it loses.
 A window with a positive ER measurement saves energy while a negative ER loses energy.
 You want to find a window with a positive ER.
-Our friends at Polar Windows manufacture highly efficient windows with a +18 Energy Rating.
-That means their windows save energy, and lots of it.
+Learn more about energy efficient windows from Pella.

 Keep in mind that any windows you buy should have these features:

 – Multiple panes of glass.
 The more layers of glass means the more layers of protection from the outdoors.